My friend died today.

 My parents loved her music and played her recordings often.
 The first time I heard Margaret Whiting sing Moonlight in Vermont, I was in awe.

-You were always up for anything—and, I’ll bet you still are.
+You were always up for anything, Margaret, and I’ll bet that you still are.
 Now then, share your music with the angels and don’t forget to open with an up-tune.

 And I’ll sign this post, F. Scott.
-And I know that you know why.
+And I know that you’ll know why.

 P.S.
 As I told you when we visited last year, I was so jealous of Jack—but only around the edges, dear.
 Only around the edges.